The terms "propitiation" and "expiation" are essential components to the concept of atonement. Yet these two different terms are

 You just stole a piece of candy and you've been caught by the furious store owner.

-a) Jesus intercedes and offers to pay for the candy and the store owner is mollified.
+a) Jesus intercedes and offers to pay / go to jail for the candy and justice prevails.
+This is expiation.

-b) Jesus intercedes and goes to jail for your crime and to the satisfaction of an offended store owner and his
+b) Jesus intercedes and pays the full price for your crime to the satisfaction of an offended store owner and his

 The Septuagint (LLX) usage of "hilastērion" and "hilasmos"

 In the Greek translation of the Old Testament (LXX), the Greek term "hilastērion" was used several times to translate the Hebrew